 When to visit?

-Although all months are great times to visit the Amazon Rainforest, the main change, which is still only a slight difference, is between the wetter and drier months.
+Although all months are great times to visit the Amazon Rainforest, the main difference is between the wetter and drier months.
 The wetter months in the Yasuni region are between December and June.
-The wetter and drier seasons create the cycles in the rainforest with the plants fruiting and flowering over the wetter months attracting monkeys and birds to feed on abundant food.
-The dry season is then when the trails are a bit less muddy and it’s thought that the smaller bodies of water concentrate the wildlife.
-However, the drier months during the low water season are when the dolphins tend to move into the main Amazon River and away from the smaller tributaries.
+The wetter and drier seasons create the cycle where fruit and flowers appear over the wetter months attracting monkeys and birds to feed on abundant food.
+The dry season is when trails are a bit less muddy and it’s thought that the smaller bodies of water concentrate the wildlife.
+However, the drier months during the low-water season are when the dolphins and other aquatic life tend to move into the main Amazon River and away from the smaller tributaries.

 Intro to Yasuni tours